 - Type in a person’s name to search for a person within SalesLoft.
 Once you find the person’s name, select it and hit call.

-- Search for a company name to view all the contacts within an organization.
+- Search for an account name to view all the contacts within an organization.
 Pick the specific person you would like to call.

 From a Person’s Profile